 Welcome to a quick tech tutorial on setting up an FTP or Web Service from one of your systems.
 For the example listed below we will be organizing the data feed output from a Woocommerce site however the same process is applicable from any of our ready to load systems or an endpoint you have created.
+Need some extra help please see our DSYNC user guide.

 Please also note that DSYNC is a bidirectional system and can retrieve details from an FTP location and update systems as well.
 For example we could fetch information from the FTP location and update WooCommerce directly.